 Meet our staff

-Here are short profiles of some of the amazing people on board
+Here are short profiles of some of the team on board

 Kia ora tātou.
 Ko Diana Macpherson tōku ingoa.
 I am the Assistant Collection Manager of the NIWA Invertebrate Collection and a Marine Biology Technician at Taihoro Nukurangi (NIWA).